aigirl18yearsold/aigirl18yearsold/README.md

 <table>
 <tr>

 <td width="55%" valign="top">

 ## 👩‍💻 About Me

 I'm **Shaila**, a student developer, educator and entrepreneur from Bangladesh.

-I enjoy turning ideas into prototypes and exploring how technology can solve problems in **education, entrepreneurship, safety and everyday life**.
+I love turning ideas into prototypes and exploring how technology can solve problems in **education, entrepreneurship, safety and everyday life**.

 ### 🔭 Currently

 - 🤖 Building AI-powered projects
 - 🧠 Learning Computer Science and AI
 - 🚀 Developing new product ideas
-- 🎓 Working on STEM education and outreach
+- 🎓 Building STEM education initiatives
 - 🌍 Participating in hackathons and competitions
-- 🧪 Experimenting with Flutter, web technologies and AI
+- 🧪 Exploring Flutter, web technologies and AI

 </td>